Latency Tracker: PHP/mySQL tracking for Wordpress

 Uninstall

-1. Log in to your Wordpress dashboard and go to the plugins page.
+1. Log in to your WordPress dashboard and go to the plugins page.

 2. Deactivate the plugin.
 This will remove the table storing your data and remove the option info from your wp_options table.